 Breastfeeding moms sometimes feel like they are on a constant hunt to find the best and most effective ways to increase their milk supply.

-Sometimes, they will go to any lengths and empty their pockets to find that one stop shop low milk supply cure.
+Sometimes, they will go to any lengths and empty their pockets to find that one-stop-shop low milk supply cure.

-Originally, the Pink Drink was a secret menu item until word spread throughout social media groups about the profound effect it was having on some women’s milk supply.
+Word quickly spread throughout social media mom groups about the profound effect it was having on some women’s milk supply.

-However, the correlation didn’t take long to reach the mama masses and news spread like wild fire.
+The correlation didn’t take long to reach the mama masses and news spread like wild fire.

-Moms with low milk supply or those wanting to stock pile their freezers with extra breast milk were rushing to a Starbucks near them to get their pink potion.
+Moms with low milk supply, or those wanting to stock pile their freezers with extra breast milk, were rushing to a Starbucks near them to get their pink potion.